danie1cohen/deployable_sql/README.md

 * tables
 * views

-For each file in the tables, functions, and stored_proced, write your sql as a create statement.
+For each file in the tables, functions, and stored_procedure, write your sql as a create statement.
 When syncing, the deploy script will drop the existing object and create the new one in its place, keeping code static and stable.